Bangari27/shadowpasswordcracker/README.md

 # shadowpasswordcracker

-This one is able crack the Unix root password from the /etc/shadow Once you have the shadow password list then with help of piece of python code you can able to decode it.
+This one is able crack the Unix root password from the /etc/shadow.
+Once we have the shadow encrypted password file, then with help of  python code and Dictionary password list we can decode the encrypted password.